dendibakh/perf-book/chapters/10-Optimizing-Computations/10-3 Vectorization.md

 ## Vectorization {#sec:Vectorization}

 On modern processors, the use of SIMD instructions can result in a great speedup over regular un-vectorized (scalar) code.
-When doing performance analysis, one of the top priorities of the software engineer is to ensure that the hot parts of the code are vectorized by the compiler.
-This section is supposed to guide engineers towards discovering vectorization opportunities.
-To recap on general information about the SIMD capabilities of modern CPUs, readers can take a look at [@sec:SIMD].
+When doing performance analysis, one of the top priorities of the software engineer is to ensure that the hot parts of the code are vectorized.
+This section guides engineers towards discovering vectorization opportunities.
+For a recap on the SIMD capabilities of modern CPUs, readers can take a look at [@sec:SIMD].

-Most vectorization happens automatically without any intervention of the user (Autovectorization).
-That is when a compiler automatically recognizes the opportunity to produce SIMD machine code from the source code.
-It is a good strategy to rely on autovectorization since modern compilers generate fast vectorized code for a wide variety of source code inputs.
-Echoing advice given earlier, the author recommends to let the compiler do its job and only interfere when it is needed.
+Often vectorization happens automatically without any user intervention, this is called autovectorization.
+In such situation, compiler automatically recognizes the opportunity to produce SIMD machine code from the source code.
+Autovectorization could be a convenient solution because modern compilers generate fast vectorized code for a wide variety of programs.

-In rather rare cases, software engineers need to adjust autovectorization, based on the feedback[^2] that they get from a compiler or profiling data.
+However, in some cases, autovectorization does not succeed without intervention by the software engineer, perhaps based on the feedback[^2] that they get from a compiler or profiling data.
 In such cases, programmers need to tell the compiler that some code region is vectorizable or that vectorization is profitable.
-Modern compilers have extensions that allow power users to control the vectorizer directly and make sure that certain parts of the code are vectorized efficiently.
+Modern compilers have extensions that allow power users to control the autovectorization process and make sure that certain parts of the code are vectorized efficiently.
+However, this control is limited.
 There will be several examples of using compiler hints in the subsequent sections.

-It is important to note that there is a range of problems where SIMD is invaluable and where autovectorization just does not work and is not likely to work in the near future (one can find an example in [@Mula_Lemire_2019]).
-If it is not possible to make a compiler generate desired assembly instructions, a code snippet can be rewritten with the help of compiler intrinsics.
-In most cases, compiler intrinsics provide a 1-to-1 mapping into assembly instruction (see [@sec:secIntrinsics]).
+It is important to note that there is a range of problems where SIMD is important and where autovectorization just does not work and is not likely to work in the near future.
+One can find an example in [@Mula_Lemire_2019].
+Outer loop autovectorization is not currently attempted by compilers.
+They are less likely to vectorize floating-point code because the results will differ numerically (more details later in this section).
+Code involving permutations or shuffles across vector lanes is also less likely to autovectorize, and this is likely to remain difficult for compilers.

-\personalOpinion{Even though in some cases developers need to mess around with compiler intrinsics, I recommend to mostly rely on compiler auto-vectorization and only use intrinsics when necessary.
-A code that uses compiler intrinsics resembles inline assembly and quickly becomes unreadable.
-Compiler auto-vectorization can often be adjusted using pragmas and other hints.}
+There is a more subtle problem with autovectorization.
+As compilers evolve, optimizations that they make are changing.
+The successful autovectorization of the code that was done in the previous compiler version may stop working in the next version and vice versa.
+Also, during code maintenance or refactoring, the structure of the code may change, such that autovectorization suddenly starts failing.
+This may occur long after the original software was written, so it would be more expensive to fix or redo the implementation at this point.

+When it is absolutely necessary to generate specific assembly instructions, one should not rely on compiler autovectorization.
+In such cases, code can instead be written using compiler intrinsics.
+In most cases, compiler intrinsics provide a 1-to-1 mapping to assembly instructions (see [@sec:secIntrinsics]).
+Intrinsics are somewhat easier to use than inline assembly because the compiler takes care of register allocation, and they allow the programmer to retain considerable control over code generation.
+However, they are still often verbose and difficult to read, and subject to behavioral differences or even bugs in various compilers.

+For a middle path between low-effort but unpredictable autovectorization, and verbose/unreadable but predictable intrinsics, one can use a wrapper library around intrinsics.
+These tend to be more readable, can centralize compiler fixes in a library as opposed to scattering workarounds in user code, and still allow developers control over the generated code.
+Many such libraries exist, differing in their coverage of recent or 'exotic' operations, and the number of platforms they support.
+To our knowledge, Highway is currently the only one that fully supports scalable vectors as seen in the SVE and RISC-V V instruction sets.
+Note that one of the authors is the tech lead for this library.
+It will be introduced in [@sec:secIntrinsics].

+Note that when using intrinsics or a wrapper library, it is still advisable to write the initial implementation using C++.
+This allows rapid prototyping and verification of correctness, by comparing the results of the original code against the new vectorized implementation.

-Generally, three kinds of vectorization are done in a compiler: inner loop vectorization, outer loop vectorization, and SLP (Superword-Level Parallelism) vectorization.
-In this section, we will mostly consider inner loop vectorization since this is the most common case.
-We provide general information about the outer loop and SLP vectorization in appendix B.
+In the remainder of this section, we will discuss several of these approaches, especially inner loop vectorization because it is the most common type of autovectorization.
+The other two types, outer loop vectorization, and SLP (Superword-Level Parallelism) vectorization, are mentioned in appendix B.

 ### Compiler Autovectorization.

 Multiple hurdles can prevent auto-vectorization, some of which are inherent to the semantics of programming languages.
 For example, the compiler must assume that unsigned loop-indices may overflow, and this can prevent certain loop transformations.
 Another example is the assumption that the C programming language makes: pointers in the program may point to overlapping memory regions, which can make the analysis of the program very difficult.
 Another major hurdle is the design of the processor itself.
 In some cases processors, don’t have efficient vector instructions for certain operations.
 For example, performing predicated (bitmask-controlled) load and store operations are not available on most processors.
 Another example is vector-wide format conversion between signed integers to doubles because the result operates on vector registers of different sizes.
 Despite all of the challenges, the software developer can work around many of the challenges and enable vectorization.
 Later in the section, we provide guidance on how to work with the compiler and ensure that the hot code is vectorized by the compiler.

 The vectorizer is usually structured in three phases: legality-check, profitability-check, and transformation itself:

 * **Legality-check**.
 In this phase, the compiler checks if it is legal to transform the loop (or some other code region) into using vectors.
 The loop vectorizer checks that the iterations of the loop are consecutive, which means that the loop progresses linearly.
 The vectorizer also ensures that all of the memory and arithmetic operations in the loop can be widened into consecutive operations.
 That the control flow of the loop is uniform across all lanes and that the memory access patterns are uniform.
 The compiler has to check or ensure somehow that the generated code won’t touch memory that it is not supposed to and that the order of operations will be preserved.
 The compiler needs to analyze the possible range of pointers, and if it has some missing information, it has to assume that the transformation is illegal.
 The legality phase collects a list of requirements that need to happen for vectorization of the loop to be legal.

 * **Profitability-check**.
 Next, the vectorizer checks if a transformation is profitable.
 It compares different vectorization factors and figures out which vectorization factor would be the fastest to execute.
 The vectorizer uses a cost model to predict the cost of different operations, such as scalar add or vector load.
 It needs to take into account the added instructions that shuffle data into registers, predict register pressure, and estimate the cost of the loop guards that ensure that preconditions that allow vectorizations are met.
 The algorithm for checking profitability is simple: 1) add-up the cost of all of the operations in the code, 2) compare the costs of each version of the code, 3) divide the cost by the expected execution count.
 For example, if the scalar code costs 8 cycles, and the vectorized code costs 12 cycles, but performs 4 loop iterations at once, then the vectorized version of the loop is probably faster.

 * **Transformation**.
 Finally, after the vectorizer figures out that the transformation is legal and profitable, it transforms the code.
 This process also includes the insertion of guards that enable vectorization.
 For example, most loops use an unknown iteration count, so the compiler has to generate a scalar version of the loop, in addition to the vectorized version of the loop, to handle the last few iterations.
 The compiler also has to check if pointers don’t overlap, etc. All of these transformations are done using information that is collected during the legality check phase.

-### Discovering vectorization opportunities.
+#### Discovering vectorization opportunities.

 [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl's_law)[^6] teaches us that we should spend time analyzing only those parts of code that are used the most during the execution of a program.
 Thus, the performance engineer should focus on hot parts of the code that were highlighted by a profiling tool (see [@sec:profiling]).
 As mentioned earlier, vectorization is most frequently applied to loops.